September 15, 2017

 A few restaurant spots to try include either the more famous bistecca places (Buca Lapi and Boccanegra), or a smaller recommendation that serves the famous Florentine steak.
 Bistecca is the largest, rarest piece of steak you can find.
 It’s obscene gluttony at its finest, and worth it at least once.
 You could feed a family of five with it and have leftovers, yet yes, you often find in front of just a lowly one or two people.
 If you’re tempted to ask for it medium or (god forbid) well-done, their reaction would better if you ran away with their spouse.
 Or try the more modern trattorias like Lungarno Bistrot, Angiolino, or Il Santo Bevitore.

+For this trip, we hit Il Parione and tried death by Florentine steak while sitting next to a charmingly chatty Scottish couple.
 A few comments about the restaurants in general.
 As a general statement, Europeans have not learned the importance of the right lighting in restaurant design (there are many exceptions, and it is getting better).
 The lights hit the wrong spots, and are almost always the wrong temperature.
 The restaurants who have mastered the art of dim lighting of usually filled with tourists lighting the menu with their iPhones (maybe Italian is easy to translate if it’s lit by your smartphone?)

 There is museum after museum, and church after church, so pick your poison.
 You don’t need a tour or tour bus to see them, just get some tips from your concierge or the web, and head out on foot.
 Seriously, the most easily walkable city.